mashupgarage/MG-Eng-Playbook/standards/tests/general-testing-guidelines.md

 - ✅ pass date as argument
 - ✅ use time tools to set current time (e.g. `travel_to` in rails)
 - ❌ use system time (e.g. DateTime.current, Timex.now(), Date())

+### Mock external dependencies

+Sometimes we may have data or integrations that are external to the class or module we're working on.
+This can be data from a 3rd party API or a function from a library.
+We don't have full control over these dependencies like in the case of API it might disconnect during testing which can slow down the test or for a 3rd party function they might update the implementation.
+Moreover, for an API with payment per use, calling it every test is costly.
+Hence, we should use an approach called mocking where we replicate the expected behavior of the external dependencies and use those in place of the actual thing.
+This way we can control the data we receive but still simulate the actual behavior.